-This often involves the establishment of tailored trade compliance and risk mitigation strategies, advice on export jurisdiction/classification, product development and licensing issues, guidance on embargo/sanctions requirements, and identification of new market opportunities created by U.S. export control reform or free trade agreements.
+This often involves (a) establishment of tailored international trade compliance and risk mitigation strategies, (b) advice on international product development, classification, and licensing issues, (c) guidance on the simultaneous navigation of multiple regulatory regimes, and (d) identification of new market opportunities in both commercial and defense sectors created by U.S. export control reform or free trade agreements.
 Bottom line, Alan helps clients “get to yes” and seize international trading opportunities by helping them navigate the necessary international trade requirements in a manner consistent with their risk tolerance and business objectives.

 Government Investigations and Regulatory Enforcement